JakeRoggenbuck/RedoxQL/README.md

 ## Rust Docs

 Rust has a way of making docs from the source code.
 Run `cargo doc` and view the produced HTML page in your browser.
-Adding comments to yor code starting with `///` will be put into these docs.
+Adding comments to your code starting with `///` will be put into these docs.

 ## Speed Analysis